María José (singer): 2019-present: Live Album Conexión, Esta historia me suena and La Voz

-In 2019, María José released live album Conexión.
+In 2019, María José released a live album, Conexión.
 It was released on June 7, 2019, by OCESA Seitrack.
-The album was recorded in front of a selected audience to attend the concert located in Mexico City.
+The album was recorded in front of a selected audience at the concert in Mexico City.
 In celebration of the tenth anniversary of her breakout album Amante de lo Ajeno, the album celebrates José's trajectory as a solo artist.
-The album includes material from her past five studio albums as well as 8 newly recorded songs.
-Featured guest include Ha*Ash, Yuri, Carlos Rivera and Vanesa Martin.
-In 2019, María José became judge of TV Azteca's México tiene talento and also became host of Televisa's new drama series Esta historia me suena alongside Jen Carlo Bautista, in which she also appeared as actress on a few episodes.
-On January 21, 2020, it was announced that María José would return to TV Azteca, but this time as a coach of La Voz alongside Ricardo Montaner, Belinda and Christian Nodal.
-She later returned for her second and final season in 2021 alongside Miguel Bosé, Edith Marquez, and Jesús Navarro.
+The album includes material from her previous five studio albums as well as eight newly-recorded songs.
+Featured guests include Ha*Ash, Yuri, Carlos Rivera and Vanesa Martin.
+In 2019, she became a judge of TV Azteca's México tiene talento and also became a host of Televisa's new drama series Esta historia me suena with Jen Carlo Bautista, in which she also appeared as an actress in a few episodes.
+On January 21, 2020, it was announced that she would return to TV Azteca, as a coach of La Voz with Ricardo Montaner, Belinda and Christian Nodal.
+She later returned for her second and final season in 2021 with Miguel Bosé, Edith Marquez, and Jesús Navarro.

 Influences

-María José has declared many times that a few of her major influences are Mariah Carey, Rocío Dúrcal, Mecano, Moenia, Celine Dion, Christina Aguilera, Madonna, Eugenia León and Boyz II Men.
+María José has said many times that a few of her major influences are Mariah Carey, Rocío Dúrcal, Mecano, Moenia, Celine Dion, Christina Aguilera, Madonna, Eugenia León and Boyz II Men.